metablaster/WindowsFirewallRuleset/README.md

 - Type: ```git fetch upstream```
 - Type: ```git merge upstream/develop```

+Of course you can switch to from one branch to another with git in powershell as many times as you want and all files will be auto updated without the need to redownload or re-setup anything.\
 That's it, your scripts are now up to date, execute them as you desire (or follow steps from "Quick start" section) to apply changes to your firewall.

 # Contribution or suggestions